Army Deployment Force

 The Army Deployment Force (ADF) is a rapid deployment unit of the Singapore Army responsible for conducting counter-terrorism and expeditionary operations.
 The ADF was established in 2016, in response to modernised terrorist attacks such as the November 2015 Paris attacks.
-It consists of only regular servicemen, primarily from the Guards formation.
+It consists of only regular servicemen.

 ADF is also deployed for Peace Support Operations and Humanitarian Assistance and Disaster Relief missions.

 History

 Unit Inauguration

 The Army Deployment Force was officially inaugurated on 12 July 2016 in Nee Soon Camp, with roughly 600 regular servicemen at the time of inception.
 This discrete rapid deployment battalion is operationally-ready to a high readiness state, ready to respond to any civil emergencies and actively able to respond "at the push of the button".
 The group's motto is "Always Ready".

 Its first operational mission began in August 2016, when ADF servicemen were rotationally deployed to Iraq as cover safety and protection for the medical teams by Singapore to assist the international coalition forces that are in combat with the Islamic State of Iraq and the Levant (ISIL).